billysbilling/ember-animated-outlet/README.md

 [QUnit](http://qunitjs.com/).

-## Authors

-Ember Animated Outlet is maintained by [Billy's Billing online accounting software](http://billysbilling.com/).

 ## Todo

+- Use css animation for slide
+- Fixup the demo design, too 90ish
-- Add tests
+- Tests
+- - Is there a better way than to use `setTimeout` to wait for animations to finish?
 - Write missing jsdoc for some classes
 - Documentation of using Ember.AnimatedContainerView programmatically
-- Fixup the demo design, too 90ish
-- Deploy the demo app somewhere